Other International opportunities

 There are many different international opportunities open to City students.
 The following information covers some basic points, including: summer schools, work placements and language programmes.

 Please remember to undertake some research into these opportunities, as with all study exchanges, you need to consult first with your departmental exchange coordinator or personal tutor to confirm your eligibility.
-Further assistance and advice can be provided by the International Exchange Office once you have confirmation.
+Further assistance and advice can be provided by the International Partnerships and Development Office.

 City, University of London is not responsible for the quality of the programmes advertised.
 We do not accept any liability for anything that may occur as a consequence of your participation.
 You can though contact the International Exchange Office for guidance and advice.